freezed-or-frozen/pymb1a/README.md

 ## Requirements
-This class use bluepy to handle BLuetooth Low Energy communication.
+This class use bluepy to handle Bluetooth Low Energy communication.
 Have a look at https://github.com/IanHarvey/bluepy
 ```
 pip3 install bluepy
 ```